ric-95/tesis-repo/cflowpost-main/src/cflowpost/pvx/README.md

 from many different sources while maintaining a reproducible and reliable extraction workflow.

-Also, defining these configuration objects is extremely simple.
-Simple wrapper functions are implemented at the root of the package to:
+Defining and executing these configuration objects is extremely simple.
+Simple wrapper functions are implemented at the top of the package to:

+- Extraction
+  - `pvx.extract(extraction_config, source_config, output_dir)`

 - Define geometries
   - `pvx.plane_definition`